Createdd/Writing/articles/VotingApp.md

 - in the process of building components you will slowly get a feeling on how you need to structure your state management with React and Redux

+Here is a list of painful learnings I had to undergo thorughout this process:

+- for accessing obejct properties dynamically use bracket instead of dot notation (used here: `javascript answers = answers.concat(this.refs[temp].value);`)
+-

 [➡️ Check out my commit on Github after the components are built and styled ⬅️](https://github.com/DDCreationStudios/votingApp/tree/eb17c360e09515f22f8ac38574f576a53855037b)